-This book, out of all the books I’ve read so far, would have to be the first book I’d recommend to anyone — Atomic Habits by James Clear.
+Out of all the books I’ve read in my life so far, the first book I’d have to recommend to anyone is Atomic Habits by James Clear.

 Habits have an exponential effect on your life over time and the sooner you start good habits and stop bad ones, the better your life will be in the short and long term.

 It will teach you how to actually start good habits, how to stop bad ones, and show you why paying attention to what you’re doing on a day-by-day basis really matters.
 Your day-to-day behavior is the single most important factor in determining the type of person you will be when you grow up.